abdessamad-zgor/pdmongo/README.md

 # PdMongo

-a MongoDB shell for data analysts using Pandas for data manipulation and discovery providing a Mongosh like inteface and a usefull builtin functions for your data manipulation needs
+a MongoDB shell for data analysts using Pandas for data manipulation and discovery providing a Mongosh like interface and usefull builtin functions for your data manipulation needs.

 ## Usage
 ```